smiled0g/eos-experiments/1-im-running-windows/README.md

-# Chapter #1: 🔳 I'm Running Windows
+# Chapter #1: I'm Running Windows 🙀

+Despite being so popular among average users and games, Windows is perhaps the worst OS for developers.
 Every single time a new open source software is built, it'd be for unix-like systems.
-But hey, I'm running windows 10.
-So what do I do now?
+But hey, I'm running Windows 10 and I'm not gonna change it.
+So what do I do?

 Luckily for us, the EOS developer team is sympathetic enough to ship the entire package with docker.
 Great job guys!
 All we need are [Docker](https://store.docker.com/search?type=edition&offering=community) and a couple of commands: